 13th Amendment – This Amendment to the U.S. Constitution formally abolished slavery in the United States on December 6, 1865.

 Abolitionist – This term is different from an anti-slavery activist.
 An abolitionist took a political position and was likely politically active.
-The abolitionist may act on his/her anti-slavery principles by helping individuals to escape from slavery, joining Anti-Slavery groups, or, in some cases, taking their position even further, such as the radical John Brown, who fought in what has become known as Bleeding Kansas prior to the Civil War.
+The abolitionist may act on his/her anti-slavery principles by helping individuals to escape from slavery, joining Anti-Slavery groups, or, in some cases, taking their position even further, such as the radical John Brown, who fought in what has become known as Bleeding Kansas before the Civil War.

 African Diaspora – The dispersal of Africans in the New World.

 Anti-slavery Activist – This refers to a person morally or politically opposed to slavery.
 This person might, on occasion, help a freedom seeker.
 The activist might be a southerner and could be the spouse or child of a slaveholder.
 The activist might come from any ethnic, political, or religious group.

-Bleeding Kansas – Also referred to as the Kansas-Missouri Border War, this was a series of violent political confrontations involving anti-slavery Free-Staters and pro-slavery “Border Ruffian” elements, that took place in Kansas Territory and Missouri between 1854 and 1861.
-At the heart of the conflict was the question of whether Kansas would enter the Union as a free state or slave state.
+Bleeding Kansas – Also referred to as the Kansas-Missouri Border War, this was a series of violent political confrontations involving anti-slavery Free-Staters and pro-slavery “Border Ruffian” elements in Kansas Territory and Missouri between 1854 and 1861.
+At the heart of the conflict was whether Kansas would enter the Union as a free state or slave state.
 The term “Bleeding Kansas” was coined by Horace Greeley of the New York Tribune; the events it encompasses directly presaged the Civil War.

 Bondsperson – A person held in servitude as human property to another.
 This alternate term for “slave” was often used because “bondsman” suggests a condition imposed by law.

-Chattel – By using this term for an enslaved African American, a human being is equated with livestock or furniture or other tangible, portable personal property.
+Chattel – Using this term for an enslaved African American, a human being is equated with livestock or furniture or other tangible, portable personal property.
 “Chattel” could be left in a will or sold or transferred without permission of the enslaved person.